Feyenoord

 revenge was taken with a 4-1 Feyenoord win in Rotterdam.

-The 1989-90 season Feyenoord only just avoided relegation and hit financial problems as their sponsor, HCS went bankrupt.
-Former player Win Jansen came in as manager to steady the ship, and things improved.
-The 1991 Cup was lifted with a solitary Richard Witschge goal seeing off BVV Den Bosch.
+In the 1989-90 season, Feyenoord only just avoided relegation and hit financial problems as their sponsor, HCS, went bankrupt.
+Former player Win Jansen came in as trainer to steady the ship, and things improved.
+The 1990-91 Cup was lifted with a solitary Richard Witschge goal seeing off BVV Den Bosch.

 In